How to choose a care home

 You should take time to find out more about care home fees and how much you could pay.

-Work out what type of care home suits you
+Consider what type of care home suits you

 The type of care home that suits you may may offer nursing care or specialist care for a specific illness or disability.
 For example, you can find out about nursing care, respite care, convalescence care, dementia care, mental health care, bariatric care or end of life care.